ANNUAL PSYCHOTHERAPY ACTIVITIES: - A "Work Blog" (of sorts) since moving to the Edinburgh area in 2003!

-Then I went and saw the grandchildren and Laura also came down and met them and fell in love with them.
-Thank God!
-That seemed to heal something.
+Then we went and saw the grandchildren.
+Wonderful!
 The rest of April and May was involved with producing another issue of the Journal for the early (June) EAP meeting in Athens.
 We didn't manage to get printed copies to the meeting, so ...
 Anyway, I am more and more convinced that the present 'production process' of (very cheap) printing in Lviv and the (very difficult) transporting of issues to Vienna, Budapest and other EAP meeting sites isn't working very well, so we will - at some point in time - have to re-visit this issue.
 We are also still chasing the issue of an impact factor with PubMed.

 I then attended a 'placement day' in August at the Strathclyde University Counselling Dept and gave a presentation on "What Works (and what doesn't) in Counselling" (available on this website, here).
 And I am enjoying being in a (fairly) regular male "therapists' group", as well as another 'mixed' monthly "Enquiry" group, but I am not currently in personal therapy, which is OK.
 The Scottish Mens Group meets in early March on the East Lothian coast, and I am looking forward to that, as well.